 First Things First: Volunteer Packer Requirements

-To keep our safety history untarnished and to be sure we're meeting all USFS standards, all packers that work with MWA must meet the requirements listed below.
+To keep our safety history untarnished and to be sure we're meeting all USFS standards, all packers who work with MWA must meet the requirements listed below.
 Thank you in advance for keeping the bar high.

-- All Packers Must:
+- All packers must

 - Have current USFS-approved defensive horsemenship training.
 Provide upon request to MWA staff.
 It's assumed you have this certification when you register for a volunteer project.